TheSittingCat/TheSittingCat.github.io/index.md

 ## News

+I will be serving as a program committee member for [AAAI 2026](https://aaai.org/conference/aaai/aaai-26/).

+I will be serving as a reviewer for [AIES 2025](https://www.aies-conference.com/2025/).

 I will be serving as a reviewer for [AISTATS 2025](https://virtual.aistats.org/Conferences/2025) in the Natural Language Processing (NLP) track.

 I will be serving as a reviewer for [ICLR 2025](https://www.iclr.cc/Conferences/2025) in the Natural Language Processing (NLP) track.